Evolent Health (EVH)

 Founded in 2011 to transform how healthcare is delivered to patients with complex needs, Evolent Health (NYSE:EVH) provides specialty care management services and technology solutions that help health plans and providers deliver better care for patients with complex conditions.

-Evolent Health’s quality is inadequate.
-Better businesses are for sale in the market.
+Evolent Health’s quality doesn’t meet our hurdle.
+Better stocks can be found in the market.

 StockStory Analyst Team